cindylinsf/MSc_Thesis_24/README.md

-# MSc Thesis Project
+# MSc Thesis Project Delivery
-This project contains scripts for data collection for my MSc thesis.
+In this repository, you will find most of the files used in the creation of this thesis project.
+However, certain files have been omitted to protect the anonymity of the scraped data sources, which are included in the `.gitignore` file.

-# Project Structure
+# Project File Structure
+- `data`/: Main directory containing all data-related files and subdirectories
-- `data`/: Contains all data files
+    - `/data_llama_finetuning`: Contains llama model fine-tuning data and related files
+    - `/processed/llama_training`: Contains processed datasets for training Llama model
+    - `/sampled`: Contains sampled datasets
+    - `/generated/augmented_dataset`: Contains generated augmented dataset
-- `raw`/: Raw scraped data
+    - `/input`: Input data directory
-- `processed`/: Cleaned and processed data
+    - `/processed`: Processed data directory
-- `generated`/: Generated analysis files
-- `models`/: Model files
+    - `/raw` Raw data directory is intentionally excluded to protect the anonymity of the sperm banks from which the dataset was obtained.
+- `models`/: Only the interpolation workflow files are included, as the model repositories used in this project are too large to upload to GitHub.
 - `notebooks`/: Jupyter notebooks for analysis
-- `outputs`/: Output files and results
+- `outputs`/: Output files and results.
+Video files are excluded due to Github upload size limitation.
+Final video output links are listed below.
+- `progress_logs`/: Contains journal entries documenting progress reports organized by month.
 - `scrapers`/: Web scraping scripts

+# Project Outputs:
+- _Baby Lottery_ video link: https://vimeo.com/1034183475?share=copy
+- _All My Children_ video link: https://vimeo.com/1034183933?share=copy
+- Oral project report video link:

-# `.gitignore`
+# Written Thesis:
-Certain documents are intentionally included in the `.gitignore` file to protect the anonymity of the sperm banks from which the dataset was created.
+- Included in the submission zip folder

+# A weblog documentating iterative development is included in the `progress_logs` organized by month.